hanlaoshi/Time-Series-Forecasting-with-Deeplearning/README.md

          This paper propose a new time series representation learning framework for time series forecasting named CoST, which applies contrastive learning methods to learn disentangled seasonal-trend representations.

+- Self-Supervised Contrastive Pre-Training For Time Series via Time-Frequency Consistency. [[Paper]](https://arxiv.org/abs/2206.08496)

+         These authors define a decomposable pre-training model, where the self-supervised signal is provided by the distance between time and frequency components, each individually trained by contrastive estimation.

 ## 2021
 - Autoformer: Decomposition Transformers with Auto-Correlation for Long-Term Series Forecasting.   [[Paper]](https://proceedings.neurips.cc/paper/2021/hash/bcc0d400288793e8bdcd7c19a8ac0c2b-Abstract.html)  [[Code]](https://github.com/hanlaoshi/Autoformer)